About - Matthew Olshefski

 Future plans include more Gay Disney Fairytales, more musical collaborations with up and coming LGBT talent, and an eventual tour.

-My music is available on all streaming platforms, and I’ve recently released my first full album simply titled Shirtless Violinist Vol. 1
+My music is available on all streaming platforms, and I’ve recently released my second full album simply titled Shirtless Violinist Vol. II.

 Because I’m just getting started.